anquanscan/sec-tools/README.md

 [MongoDB-HoneyProxy](https://github.com/Plazmaz/MongoDB-HoneyProxy): A honeypot proxy for mongodb.
 When run, this will proxy and log all traffic to a dummy mongodb server.
 [vulscanpro](https://github.com/thenurhabib/vulscanpro): Automatic Web Vulnerability Scanner.
 [cutter](https://github.com/rizinorg/cutter): Free and Open Source Reverse Engineering Platform powered by rizin
 [gotestwaf](https://github.com/wallarm/gotestwaf): An open-source project in Golang to test different web application firewalls (WAF) for detection logic and bypasses
+[rucaptcha](https://github.com/huacnlee/rucaptcha): Captcha gem for Rails Application.
+No dependencies.
+No ImageMagick, No RMagick.